What manufacturing scheduling software a small company needs for production scheduling and control?

 - MES registration module for production employees, where they can click completed works/operations to appear on the production plan;

 - WMS (warehouse managing system, operating on bar codes).

-To sum up, the newest ERP-s are sophisticated tools, where you buy a “foundation” and build on it a perfectly tailored system, adding as many “building blocks”, as you need.
+To sum up, the newest ERP-s are sophisticated tools, where you buy a “foundation” and build on it a perfectly tailored system, adding as many “building blocks” as you need.
 If you wish to have an ERP for production, you have to search for ERP + MES.

 Implementation time decreases almost to nothing.

-The smaller the company is, the faster it should move to a “cloud”, as sooner or later that’s the way all businesses will go?
+The smaller the company is, the faster it should move to a “cloud,” as, sooner or later, that’s the way all businesses will go?

-- Practically speaking, for small companies, without IT department and advanced network, an online service is much safer than storing data at their premises.
+- Practically speaking, for small companies, without an IT department and advanced network, an online service is much safer than storing data at their premises.

 Automatic planning – won’t pay itself off!

 Gantt’s graph and a dream of one magic button setting a production plan is a topic of many talks between company owners.